Characterizing Open-Ended Evolution Through Undecidability Mechanisms in Random Boolean Networks: Methods

-While canonical GRNs are classical, quantum-inspired rules can model contextuality and “superposition-like” uncertainty during decision points (e.g., fate priming)~\citep{cao2020quantum}.
-Moreover, quantum coherence and related effects have been directly observed in biological light-harvesting complexes (e.g., the Fenna-Matthews-Olson bacteriochlorophyll complex), suggesting that non-classical information processing can appear in biology under some conditions---even if not in gene regulation \emph{per se}~\citep{engel2007evidence, panitchayangkoon2010long}.
-The point here is not that GRNs are quantum, but that quantum-style operators offer a principled way to represent context-dependent mixture/branching and long-range correlations that classical gates do not capture natively~\citep{franco2021random}.
+While canonical GRNs are classical, quantum-inspired rules can model contextuality and “superposition-like” uncertainty during decision points (e.g., fate priming).~\cite{cao2020quantum} Moreover, quantum coherence and related effects have been directly observed in biological light-harvesting complexes (e.g., the Fenna-Matthews-Olson bacteriochlorophyll complex), suggesting that non-classical information processing can appear in biology under some conditions---even if not in gene regulation \emph{per se}.~\cite{engel2007evidence, panitchayangkoon2010long} The point here is not that GRNs are quantum, but that quantum-style operators offer a principled way to represent context-dependent mixture/branching and long-range correlations that classical gates do not capture natively.~\cite{franco2021random} We emphasize that our goal is \emph{not} to implement formal quantum logic (e.g., non-distributive propositional lattices~\cite{hartonas2018order}) nor quantum mechanics (e.g., unitary evolution in a Hilbert space~\cite{das2021reproducing}).

-In our work, we extend BN with (i) a \emph{superposition} token and (ii) an \emph{entanglement} pairing $E\subseteq V\times V$.
-LUT entries then take values in $\{0, 1, \text{superposed}\}$.
-At each update, the evaluator $\kappa$ maps the $\text{superposed}$ state to a Bernoulli($1/2$) collapse in $\{0,1\}$.
-If $i$ is entangled with $j$, then $x_i(t+1) = x_j(t)$ (a classical proxy for instantaneous correlation).
-Formally, $x_i(t+1) = \kappa\left(f_i\left(x_i(t)\right)\right)$ if $(i, j) \notin E$; otherwise, $x_i(t+1) = x_j(t)$.
-In our code, we uniformly assign a value (0 or 1) to the superposed state and, for entangled nodes, we simply copy the partner's current bit.
-This mirrors the behavioral signatures emphasized by~\citet{franco2021random}, i.e., superposition-like sampling and long-range correlations without changing the underlying Boolean state space.
+Instead, we introduce a \emph{quantum-inspired} mechanism that captures two qualitative motifs often associated with “quantum-like” behavior in complex systems: (i) stochastic resolution of an underspecified update (a superposition-inspired token that collapses to a Boolean value) and (ii) long-range instantaneous correlation implemented as a \emph{paired-state coupling} between nodes.
+Concretely, LUT entries may take values in $\{0,1,\texttt{superposed}\}$.
+At update time, an evaluator $\kappa$ maps \texttt{superposed} to a Bernoulli$(1/2)$ draw in $\{0,1\}$, so the realized network state remains Boolean.
+Separately, we sample a set of paired couplings $E\subseteq V\times V$ (a set of node pairs).
+If node $i$ is paired with node $j$, then $x_i(t+1)=x_j(t)$, which acts as a classical proxy for instantaneous correlation.
+This construction is therefore best understood as a logic-inspired correlated-branching update rule, not as a claim about genuine quantum dynamics.
 Now we can proceed to introduce our open-endedness metric.